Katten > Washington DC, United States > Firm Profile

 Work highlights

-- Represent Forever 21 and its suppliers in the trademark litigation against Adidas concerning its three-stripe trademark.
+- Represented clothing retailer Forever 21 and its suppliers in trademark litigation against sportswear giant Adidas concerning the latter’s three-stripe trademark.

-- Represented CircuitLife against Percussionaire Corporation, the ventilator devices manufacturer, which CircuitLife uses in their treatment of severe respiratory illnesses.
+- Represented medical device manufacturer CircuitLife against Percussionaire Corporation (later acquired by a Swiss company, Sentec), the maker of ventilators that CircuitLife uses in its treatment of severe respiratory illnesses.

 Media, technology and telecoms > Media and entertainment: litigation Tier 4